 State Highway 1 passes through the township.
 Wellsford is 20 km to the south, Brynderwyn is 8 km to the north and Whangarei the closest city, being 60 km (45 minutes drive) north.
 The Mangawhai Heads are 18 km north east.
 This is a solid community comprising commerce, farming and a sporting heart.

 The Kaiwaka River runs from the east through the area and joins with the Wairau River to form the Otamatea River, which drains into the Kaipara Harbour, the biggest harbour in the southern hemisphere.

 The township contains a modest array of shops, including local cafés and a smattering of specialty shops.
-On Saturdays the Green Market is held where it’s possible to purchase a variety of products and produce.
+Local markets are held every Friday where it is possible to purchase a variety of products and produce.
 Further shopping can be found in nearby Wellsford.
 Kaiwaka enjoys easy access to the coast, which provides great swimming and water sports opportunities.
 It is renowned for its all year round outdoor light features and iconic Christmas lights display which is visited and enjoyed annually by thousands.